zapier/zapier-platform/packages/cli/README-source.md

 [insert-file:./snippets/session-auth.js]
 ```

-For Session auth, the function that fetches the additional authentication data needed to make API calls ( `authentication.sessionConfig.perform`) will have the user-provided fields in `bundle.inputData` instead of `bundle.authData`.
-Afterwards, `bundle.authData` will contain the data provided by that function (usually the session key or token).
+For Session auth, the function that fetches the additional authentication data needed to make API calls (`authentication.sessionConfig.perform`) has the user-provided fields in `bundle.inputData`.
+Afterwards, `bundle.authData` contains the data returned by that function (usually the session key or token).

 ### OAuth1